 My message is one of courage—the courage to question the status quo, to embrace failure as a step toward progress, and to amplify women’s voices in every field.
 I leave you with a call to action: recognise and challenge bias, create space for a broad range of perspectives, and ensure that progress toward equality is not delayed another 30 years.
 True impact comes not just from individual achievements but from the legacy we leave for future generations.

-Some images from that occasion are available at this link for viewing and downloading.
+Some images from dinner taken by the Salty Dingo photographer are available at this link for viewing and downloading.
 A separate folder of images of the Award winners is also available.